 Opterion Health AG moving to Muttenz

 The announcement from Opterion comes on the back of a successful bridge financing round, which was reported to be 40 percent oversubscribed.
-As result, the start-up was able to raise 8.4 million euros.
-As the press release explains further, this amount was obtained from a small group of private and institutional investors based in Germany and Switzerland.
+As result, the company was able to raise 8.4 million euros.
+As the press release explains further, this amount was obtained from a small group of private and institutional investors based in Switzerland and Germany.

-The Life Sciences firm is currently focusing on the preclinical phase for a peritoneal dialysis (PD) solution.
+Opterion is currently focusing on the preclinical phase for a novel peritoneal dialysis (PD) solution.
 According to information from the company itself, this is set to “revolutionize” the market and replace the gold standard product of the current market leader.

 The “very successful” closing of the financing round means that Opterion will be “in the position of being very comfortably financed for the next two years”, explains CFO Andreas Schmidt in the press release, before adding: “This gives us the opportunity to execute our scientific as well as manufacturing plans and prepare for Phase I with full speed”.